Healthcare 101: How To Protect Your Hygiene at the Gym

 Gym Hygiene Tips

 Bring a towel or wipes with you – You aren’t the only one sweating it out on the elliptical or stationary bike!
 In many cases, there has been someone there before, grasping bars with sweaty palms.
 Did they spray it down afterwards?
 We can only hope.
-However, people there before you may have touched their faces or forgot to wash their hands after a bathroom break (yikes!).
+People using the equipment before you may have touched their faces or forgot to wash their hands after a bathroom break (yikes!).
 So it’s important to always wipe down equipment before exercising.
 This will help reduce the possibility that gym bacteria and germs make you their next target!

 Say no to bare feet – Did you sign up for a fungal infection with that gym membership?
 Probably not!
 Make sure you sport flip flops in locker rooms and gym showers.
 You may not be able to detect the presence of athlete’s foot on gym floors, so play it safe with a little extra protection.
 Athlete’s foot can some take time to resolve, so it’s best to avoid it altogether.